Integrating Low-Altitude SAR Imaging into UAV Data Backhaul: System Model

 Next, we use the first-order slant range approximation as

 where $\bar{R}_q=\sqrt{x^2_q+H^2_p}$.
 Note that the approximation holds when the azimuth synthetic aperture length $vT_a$ is much smaller than the slant range $\bar{R}_q$ and the radar operates under a small squint angle \cite{cumming2005digital}.
-In LAWNs, the term $vT_a$ for the UAV platform can reach on the order of hundreds of meters, while its altitude can be on the order of several thousands of meters.
+In LAWNs, $vT_a$ of the UAV can reach on the order of hundreds of meters, while its altitude can be on the order of several thousands of meters.
 In addition, the small-squint-angle condition is naturally satisfied in broadside mode.
 Therefore, the approximation in (\ref{equ2}) holds.